 DARE will answer two fundamental questions identified in the recent Decadal Survey, New Worlds, New Horizons in Astronomy and Astrophysics: What were the first objects to light up the Universe, and when did they do it?
 The birth of the first stars and black holes is one of the truly transformative events in the history of the Universe.
 DARE's approach is to measure the spectral shape of the sky-averaged redshifted 21-cm signal from neutral hydrogen over the redshift range 11-35 (80-420 million years after the Big Bang), corresponding to radio frequencies 40-120 MHz.

-These observations are challenging because the 21-cm signal strength is predicted to be much fainter than various foregrounds.
-However, DARE eliminates the most intense foreground, namely human-generated radio frequency interference (RFI).
-DARE orbits the Moon for a baseline mission of 3 years and takes data above the lunar farside, the only location in the inner solar system proven to be free of RFI.
-The smooth frequency response and differential radiometry of DARE are effective in removing the remaining foregrounds (i.e., the Galaxy and solar system objects).
+These observations are challenging because the 21-cm signal strength is predicted to be much fainter than various astrophysical foregrounds and interferences.
+However, DARE eliminates powerful sources of interference including: a) Earth's ionosphere and b) human-generated RFI human-generated radio frequency interference (RFI) by taking data while it is above the farside of the Moon.
+Exhaustive experimental and theoretical efforts demonstrated that DARE must be placed in the pristine environs of the lunar farside to guarantee success.
+The smooth frequency response of DARE's bi-conical dipole antenna and pseudo-correlation receivers used in differential mode are effective in removing the astrophysical foregrounds (i.e., the Galaxy and solar system objects).

 This Mission draws on a rich intellectual and technological heritage from ground-based low frequency instruments as well as antennas, receivers, and S/C that have flown in similar space environments.
-They reflect the experiences, lessons-learned, and proven performance of EDGES, a ground-based pathfinder operating in Western Australia at higher frequencies.
+They reflect the experiences, lessons-learned, and proven performance of EDGES, a ground-based pathfinder operating in Western Australia at higher frequencies as well as the Cosmic Twilight Pathfinder (CTP) initiatives at NRAO-GreenBank, WV operating at high frequency part of the DARE band.
 The DARE measurement strategy and science instrument design derives its intellectual heritage from EDGES.
 DARE is pioneering a new measurement from the lunar far-side, but it is not entering uncharted intellectual territory.
 The DARE strategy abandons the conventional absolute calibration requirement of a radiometer in favor of a differential spectral calibration requirement, an approach derived from EDGES (and analogous to differential radiometry used by WMAP).

 DARE is led by Jack Burns, a highly-published scientist and successful large project and senior university administrator.
 The science team includes members who first modeled the global radio signal from the Cosmic Dawn, the PI of the ground-based DARE pathfinder (EDGES), and members with extensive flight mission experience.
 The team has decades of experience with centimeter and meter wavelength observations.
 The Project Manager at NASA Ames, the Spacecraft Project Manager at Ball Aerospace, and the Science Instrument Manager at JPL are seasoned veterans from multiple NASA space science missions.